olliw42/mLRS/README.md

 #### Dependencies ####

-You need to have git and python3 installed.
+You need to have git and Python3 installed (depending on the Python3 distribution you may need to install further libraries).

 ## Further Documentation ##